bytecodealliance/component-docs/component-model/src/design/wit.md

 ### Type aliases

-You can define a new named type using `type ... = ...`.
+You can define a new type alias using `type ... = ...`.
 This can be useful for giving shorter or more meaningful names to types:

 ```wit